AbhinavSingh111/youtube_clone/README.md

 - added toggle ham menu feature using redux
 -button comp >  buttonList , fetch api data from yt api , video cards

+bug: in yt search , the search results are stored in reducx store .
+I am making it a conditional display that is i have data in the search result slice , then display the slice data , if not display the home page data(ie most pop vids). so when i click home button on the sidebar , the search data is deleted , and the home data is displayed.
+Not sure if i should cache the search results for a longer time.

+Also: feature to be implemented: clicking on the search suggestions and then displaying those results.